Error Handling

 - Which specific field has the problem?

-- How to get correct field information?
+- How to get the correct field information?

 Lovrabet SDK's AI-friendly architecture is designed to solve these problems.